alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/5. Multi Class Deep Neural Network/README.md

 ## README

+**This is a tutorial on how to create a Deep Neural Network (NN) using Keras.**

+We will create a simple deep neural network using the keras library, in a few simple steps, in jupyter lab, to have a visual representation.

+The code was part of the **"Complete Self-Driving Car Course - Applied Deep Learning" course of Udemy.**

 The difference between a binary deep neural network (NN) and a multiclass NN, lies in 3 parameters:

 - **Activation function:**